devinkr/js-data-types/readme.md

 console.log(unassigned)
 ```

 Once we have a declared variable, we can change its value.
-Here are some examples of both assigning our `unassigned` variable
+Here are some examples:

 ```js
 unassigned = 'assigned now'